Oregon State Univerity, School of Electrical Engineering and Computer Science

 Be willing to change.

-The instructions will insure your success as long as you stay engaged and try what you read.
+The instructions will ensure your success as long as you stay engaged and try what you read.

-During the next __ weeks, you'll plan, design, and market a dynamic, database-driven site.
+During the remaining 7 weeks, you'll plan, design, and market a dynamic, database-driven framework/content management site.

 live_helpWeekly Tech Support Chat (10 points)